aybdee/aybdee.github.io/content/musings/burnthefuture.md

 hideComments = false
 +++

-Certainly, I can help you correct the grammatical errors in your text:

 It's pretty late, and I'm typing on my old tactile switch keyboard while thinking (well, I've been thinking) about my future.
 I feel like my perspective on my ideal future has changed a lot since I started school (which is crazy, considering it has only been a bit more than two years).